S. A. Silantyev1, O. G. Bogdanovskii2, P. I. Fedorov3, S. F. Karpenko1, and Yu. A. Kostitsyn1

 According to the aforementioned publication, Bennett Island is composed of Cretaceous [Vol'nov and Sorokin, 1961] or Miocene [Geology..., 1984] basalt flows, which rest on compositionally variegated sedimentary rocks.
 The sedimentary complex consists of Cambrian mudstones with trilobite fossils and Ordovician mudstones and sandstones.
 The thickness of the olivine basalt flows amounts to approximately 500 m.
 It has been demonstrated [Fedorov et al., 2002] that the alkaline basalts composing stratified lava sheets on Bennett Island have an age of 106 Ma, while the magnesian basalts composing volcanic cones and lava flows were dated (K-Ar) at 109-124 Ma.

 Earlier researchers suggested that both islands are made up of olivine and nepheline basalts [Backlund, 1920; Geology..., 1970].
 The results of our fieldwork in 1986 and 1988 suggest that Zhokhov Island completely consists of basaltoid lava flows (mostly of olivine-phyric varieties).
 As can be seen in the highest (50 m) exposure in the coastal cliffs in the southeastern portion of Zhokhov Island, there are at least five lava sheets, whose tops are marked with cinderlike rocks of dark gray and reddish brown colors, often with traces of flow.
 Each of the flows is usually clearly stratified from top to bottom in the following manner: (1) highly porous olivine-phyric basalt, (2) basalt of intermediate porosity, (3) massive basalt with rare olivine crystals, and (4) variolitic basalt.
 The central, most elevated part of Zhokov Island, which is crowned with a small rocklet (called Devil's Finger), and the area north of it consist of black, reddish, and bright orange volcanic rocks with evidence of explosive genesis (abundant volcanic cinder and fragments of volcanic bombs).
 The low dome-shaped hillocks in the central part of the island seem to have been eruption centers from which lava flows were outpoured.
-All varieties of the Zhokov basaltoids contain small (no more than 2 times 3 times 5 cm) apple-green xenoliths, which are clearly discernible in the dark gray and black host rocks.
+All varieties of the Zhokov basaltoids contain small (no more than 2 3 5 cm) apple-green xenoliths, which are clearly discernible in the dark gray and black host rocks.
 These xenoliths resemble mantle xenoliths of lherzolites widespread in areas of intraplate magmatism.
 Lava flows on the southwestern shore of the island also occasionally contain xenoliths of mafic magmatic rocks and crustal quartzites.

-When disembarking at Vil'kitskii Island in May of 1988, the authors of this paper managed to collect samples at an extensive exposure in the southern cliffy shore of this small (10 times 3 km) island.
+When disembarking at Vil'kitskii Island in May of 1988, the authors of this paper managed to collect samples at an extensive exposure in the southern cliffy shore of this small (10 3 km) island.
 The central part of the exposure (that extended for about 4.5 km from west to east) was composed of massive basaltoids with very small xenoliths identical to those in the Zhokhov rocks.
 From east to west, the body of massive basaltoids was surrounded by highly porous lava flows resembling the volcanic rocks in the central part of Zhokhov Island.
 These porous lavas also contained rare very small xenoliths of apple-green color.

 The data reported in [Geology..., 1970] indicate that the stratigraphic sequence of Henrietta Island comprises three major units: (1) lower, consisting of quartzites and clayey shales (150-200 m); (2) middle, made up of tuffites and diabases (700-900 m); and (3) upper, composed of conglomerates (200-300 m).
 A similar stratigraphy is also typical of Henrietta Island.
 The sedimentary complexes of Jeannette and Henrietta islands are of Cretaceous age.
 A similar age was determined for basalts with pyroxene (augite) phenocrysts that intrude the sedimentary sequence of Henrietta Island.